andrew-bolin/pi_hifi_ctrl/README.md

 The other optional arguments are:

-**-h** merely shows brief usage help
+**-h** merely shows brief usage help (including a full list of available commands and amplifier models)
 **--pin [GPIO number]** to specify the GPIO pin to transmit on (default: 4)
 **--repeat [positive integer]** to repeat the command (e.g. vol+/vol- only move the volume a very small amount)
+**--model [model number]** to select your amplifier model, available choices are: CXA81, 840A, or 540A.
+The default is 540A, which should also be compatible with the 640A.

-## cec_stream.py Usage:
+## cec\_stream.py Usage:

-cec_stream.py is used to receive commands from a TV via HDMI and forward them on to the amplifier.
+`cec_stream.py` is used to receive commands from a TV via HDMI and forward them on to the amplifier.
 The amplifier will turn on & off when the TV does, and will respond to the TV's volume & mute buttons.

-Copy cec_stream.py into /home/pi/cec/ and startup_cec in /etc/init.d/ , then run:
+Copy `cec_stream.py` into `/home/pi/cec/` and `startup_cec` into `/etc/init.d/`, then run:

     sudo update-rc.d startup_cec defaults